SunnyAnter/Hyve/README.md

-#  Hyve is a task management app that uses socket.io to interact between clients.
+#  Hyve

+This project uses Socket.IO to facilitate real-time interaction between clients, ensuring everyone stays updated instantly.
+With the user-friendly interface created using Shadcn.

 ## Getting Started

 First, make sure you have installed nodemon globally and mongodb on your computer:

+Then simply fork this repository and clone it to your computer

 From Root Folder: